thomas-melville/myNotes/General/Career_Development/Java/RxJava/RxJava.md

 ### Pure Functions

-A pure function is a function which has no side affects.
+A pure function is a function which has *no side affects*.
 An example side affect would be changing the state of the object you're operating on.
 Which is in contradiction to Object oriented programming where objects maintain state.